 The amount of automation sought by each NCB when implementing the new business rules will also impact the cost of software modification required; however with more automation comes reduced NCB operating costs once NDER is implemented.
 Whilst the amount of automation is at national discretion, certain NDER business processes require automation for efficient international data management.
 The cost to implement NDER for the NATO Support and Procurement Agency (NSPA) will be briefed to the National Directors on Codification through the AC/135 Agenda and committee process.

 How will NDER change National Military Logistics Systems?

 It is at national discretion based on the End User’s requirements how much of the new codification data will flow through to each Nation’s National Logistics Information System.
-Nations have the ability to modify NCS data however they need to suit the requirements National Logistics Information Systems; however from 10 January 2022, all internationally exchanged data must meet the new NDER standards.
+Nations have the ability to transform NCS data however they need to suit or take into account the constraints of the requirements National Logistics Information Systems; however from 10 January 2022, all internationally exchanged data must meet the new NDER standards.